ruanklein/synapseq/docs/USAGE.md

 **Important:** Before using any Hub command (`-hub-list`, `-hub-search`, `-hub-download`, or `-hub-get`), you must first run `-hub-update` to fetch the latest manifest.
 This is only required once initially, and then periodically to stay up-to-date with new sequences.

+#### Privacy & Analytics

+When you download sequences using `-hub-get` or `-hub-download`, SynapSeq sends **anonymous usage statistics** to help improve the Hub and understand which sequences are most popular.

+**What is collected:**

+- Sequence ID (which sequence was downloaded)
+- SynapSeq version
+- Platform (Windows, macOS, Linux)
+- Architecture (amd64, arm64)

+**What is NOT collected:**

+- No personal information (names, emails, usernames)
+- No IP addresses or location data
+- No file paths or local directory structure
+- No browsing history or system information

+All tracking code is open source and can be reviewed in the repository.

 #### `-hub-update`

 Updates the local index of available sequences from the Hub.